-The news was announced by Genevieve Ng, legal counsel for the city, following a closed — not public — City Council session held Jan.
-7.
+This news came as an announcement by Genevieve Ng, legal counsel for the city, following a closed – not public – City Council session held Friday afternoon.

-Menlo Park's former Assistant City Manager, Nick Pegueros, no longer works for the city, and ended his tenure there on Dec.
-31. He began work on Jan.
+Menlo Park's former Assistant City Manager, Nick Pegueros, no longer works for the city, and ended his tenure there on December 31.
+He begins work on Jan.
 12 with the city of Saratoga as administrative services director.
 In an email, he said that he has continued to "transition institutional knowledge" to Menlo Park's administrative services department since his separation from his previous role on December 31.

 "It's a loss for the city that the city manager has decided to step down before her retirement, but I totally respect and understand the decision," Councilman Drew Combs told The Almanac.
 "As I reflect on the city manager's tenure I have to admit a degree of disappointment that some recent actions by my City Council colleagues made a challenging job even more challenging.
 As Mr. Murphy assumes this role in an interim capacity, my hope is that he's afforded a bit more grace."